microsoft/pxt-microbit/docs/device/data-analysis/remote.md

 ## Remote sender @boardname@

-The remote @boardname@ reads its measurement values and sends them to the same radio group as the receiver.
+A remote @boardname@ reads its measurement values and sends them to the same radio group as the receiver.

 ```block
 radio.setGroup(99)